 Service Learning is about diving deep into real life.
 It is about asking important questions and understanding yourself.
 Through talking about what’s going on in the world, research into what makes things the way they are, and action to make change, you develop as a strong leader.

-Whereas traditional community service is often limited to one-day projects, without engaging our imagination and our power, service learning helps us grow the skills in communicating, analyzing, and organizing that enable us to dream and create a better world.
+Traditionally, community service is just one-day projects or collecting hours.
+That’s not powerful education.
+Service learning engages our imagination and our power.
+By participating in service learning projects, we grow the skills in communicating, analyzing, and organizing that enable us to dream and create a better world.

 Taking it Further

 Chicago has an incredible array of community organizations and opportunities for students to get involved.
 On the CPS Service Learning website, check out the Community Events Calendar, Community Partners List, and Current Youth Leadership Opportunities for more resources.

 * *11th and 12th graders in most schools are still under the old service learning requirement of 40 hours.
 Though hours will no longer be a graduation requirement for students in Class of 2020 and beyond, your out-of-class volunteering and leadership will be recorded on your transcripts in the Awards and Honors section.
 This allows you to share your experiences and service with universities and employers.

 For more information, contact Shanti Elliott, Service Learning Manager: email@example.com/ 773-553-6147